Trapped acoustic waves and raindrops: high-order accurate integral equation method for localized excitation of a periodic staircase: Introduction

 Boundary integral equation (BIE) methods \cite{coltonkress_scatt,kress1989linear} are especially suited for the high-order accurate solution of each quasiperiodic BVP.
 Since they operate by first converting the PDE to a boundary integral, then discretizing it to yield a dense linear system, they only require the evaluation of a 1D integral instead of the discretization of a (truncated) infinite 2D domain.
 This reduction of dimensionality significantly reduces the number of unknowns, and allows for an easy increase in order of accuracy via high-order quadrature rules.
 Furthermore, the staircase geometry has two corners per period, one of which induces fractional-power-law singularities in $u$; these are easily handled with BIE.
-In contrast, a finite differencing (FD) or finite elements (FEM) require meshing of the domain in a manner respecting the corner singularity, and explicit handling of the radiation condition \cref{uprc}.
-Both FD \cite{lechleiter2017convergent} and FEM \cite{ruming21} have been combined with array scanning before, but the only numerical method with high-order spatial accuracy was applied to a locally perturbed periodic boundary \cite{zhang2018high}.
+In contrast, a finite differencing (FD) or finite elements (FEM) would require meshing of the domain in a manner respecting the corner singularity, and explicit handling of the radiation condition \cref{uprc}.
+Both FD \cite{lechleiter2017convergent} and FEM \cite{zhang2018high} have been combined with array scanning to solve the scattering from periodic surfaces, but using only low-order spatial discretization.